Pazmino's Cluster (Stock 23)

 Finder Chart

 Stock 23 is located in the constellation Camelopardalis, close to the two fourth magnitude stars CE and CS Camelopardalis.
 The IAU boundary line to the constellation Cassiopeia runs right through the middle of this cluster.
+On 13 November it is in opposition to the Sun and culminates at local midnight.
 The best observation time is from September to March, when the constellation, which is circumpolar in Central Europe, is highest in the sky.

 Finder Chart Pazmino's Cluster (Stock 23)